Unmasking Degenerative Disc Disease: A Pathway to Active Living

 Key indicators of Degenerative Disc Disease (DDD) in the intervertebral discs encompass:

-A substantial reduction in the intervertebral disc height, which impairs the disc's shock-absorbing ability.
+• A substantial reduction in intervertebral disc height impairs the disc's shock-absorbing ability.

-Fissures and tears begin on the external part of the disc (Annulus Fibrosus) and progress inward, fostering the growth of nerves and blood vessels.
-This inward growth results in the creation of pain generators.
+• Fissures and tears begin on the external part of the disc (Annulus Fibrosus) and progress inward, fostering the growth of nerves and blood vessels.
+This inward growth creates pain generators.

 In essence, DDD is a more severe and accelerated form of disc degeneration compared to normal aging, leading to notable structural changes and often causing significant pain and functional limitations.